Solar-network/docs/docs/sxpswap/users/trust-wallet.md

 !!! danger "Do not lose this mnemonic recovery phrase and do not share it with anyone!"

+    If your mnemonic is ever lost, there is no way to recover it or restore your account.

 ### 3. Plan for gas fees

 Make sure the wallet holding your SXP tokens (BEP20 or ERC20) has enough gas to cover fees for both – the contract approval and the swap itself.